Streaming approximation resistance of every ordering CSP

+\begin{proof}[Proof of \ref{thm:main}] Given any family $\cF$ of predicates, let $\Pi$ have minimal random assignment value $\rho$ over predicates in $\cF$, so that $\rho(\Pi) = \rho(\cF)$.
+Then since every instance of $\mPi$ is also an instance of $\mF$, \ref{thm:main-single} immediately implies $(\rho(\cF)+\epsilon)$-approximations for $\mF$ require $\Omega(n)$ space. \end{proof}

-Our lower bound is proved, as is usual for such statements, by showing that no small space algorithm can ``distinguish'' $\yes$ instances with OCSP value at least $1-\eps/2$, from $\no$ instances with OCSP value at most $\rho(\Pi)+\eps/2$.
-Such a statement is in turn proved by exhibiting two families of distributions, the $\yes$ distributions and the $\no$ distributions, and showing these are indistinguishable.
-Specifically we choose some parameters $q, T, \alpha$ and a permutation $\vecpi \in \sym_k$ carefully and define two distributions $\cG^Y = \cG^{Y,\vecpi}_{q,n,\alpha,T}(\Pi)$ and $\cG^N = \cG^N_{q,n,\alpha,T}(\Pi)$.
-We claim that for our choice of parameters $\cG^Y$ is supported on instances with value at least $1 - \eps/2$ --- this is asserted in \autoref{lemma:g_y-lower-bound}.
-Similarly we claim that $\cG^N$ is mostly supported (with probability $1-o(1)$) on instances with value at most $\rho(\Pi)+\epsilon/2$ (see \autoref{lemma:g_n-upper-bound}).
-Finally we assert in \autoref{lem:our-indist} that any algorithm that distinguishes $\cG^Y$ from $\cG^N$ with ``advantage'' at least $1/8$ (i.e., accepts $\Psi\sim\cG^Y$ with probability $1/8$ more than $\Psi \sim \cG^N$) requires $\Omega(n)$ space.
+Our lower bound is proved, as is usual for such statements, by showing that no small space algorithm can ``distinguish'' $\yes$ instances with OCSP value at least $1-\epsilon/2$, from $\no$ instances with OCSP value at most $\rho(\Pi)+\epsilon/2$.
+Such a statement is in turn proved by exhibiting two distributions, the $\yes$ distribution $\cY$ and the $\no$ distribution $\cN$, and showing these are indistinguishable.
+Specifically, we carefully choose some parameters $q, T, \alpha$ and a permutation $\vecpi \in \sym_k$, and define two distributions $\cY = \DY$ and $\cN = \DN$ over $n$-variable instances of $\mPi$.
+We claim that for our choice of parameters $\cY$ is supported on instances with value at least $1 - \epsilon/2$ --- this is asserted in \ref{lemma:y-lower-bound} below.
+Similarly, we claim that $\cN$ is mostly supported (with probability $1-o(1)$) on instances with value at most $\rho(\Pi)+\epsilon/2$ (see \ref{lemma:n-upper-bound}).
+Finally, we assert in \ref{lem:our-indist} that any algorithm that distinguishes $\cY$ from $\cN$ with ``advantage'' at least $1/8$ (i.e., accepts $\Psi\sim\cY$ with probability $1/8$ more than $\Psi \sim \cN$) requires $\Omega(n)$ space.